Stingray phone tracker: Criticism

 In recent years, legal scholars, public interest advocates, legislators and several members of the judiciary have strongly criticized the use of this technology by law enforcement agencies.
 Critics have called the use of the devices by government agencies warrantless cell phone tracking, as they have frequently been used without informing the court system or obtaining a warrant.
-The Electronic Frontier Foundation has called the devices "an unconstitutional, all-you-can-eat data buffet."
+The Electronic Frontier Foundation has called the devices "an unconstitutional, all-you-can-eat data buffet".

 In June 2015, WNYC Public Radio published a podcast with Daniel Rigmaiden about the StingRay device.

 In 2016, Professor Laura Moy of the Georgetown University Law Center filed a formal complaint to the FCC regarding the use of the devices by law enforcement agencies, taking the position that because the devices mimic the properties of cell phone towers, the agencies operating them are in violation of FCC regulation, as they lack the appropriate spectrum licenses.

 On December 4, 2019, the American Civil Liberties Union and the New York Civil Liberties Union (NYCLU) filed a federal lawsuit against the Customs and Border Protection and the Immigrations and Customs Enforcement agencies.
 According to the ACLU, the union had filed a Freedom of Information Act request in 2017, but were not given access to documents.
-The NYCLU and ACLU proceeded with the lawsuit under the statement that both CBP and ICE had failed, "to produce a range of records about their use, purchase, and oversight of Stingrays."
-In an official statement expanding their reasoning for the lawsuit, the ACLU expressed their concern over the Stingrays current and future applications, stating that ICE were using them for "unlawfully tracking journalists and advocates and subjecting people to invasive searches of their electronic devices at the border."
+The NYCLU and ACLU proceeded with the lawsuit under the statement that both CBP and ICE had failed "to produce a range of records about their use, purchase, and oversight of Stingrays".
+In an official statement expanding their reasoning for the lawsuit, the ACLU expressed their concern over the Stingrays current and future applications, stating that ICE were using them for "unlawfully tracking journalists and advocates and subjecting people to invasive searches of their electronic devices at the border".

 Countermeasures

-A number of countermeasures to the StingRay and other devices have been developed, for example crypto phones such as GSMK's Cryptophone have firewalls that can identify and thwart the StingRay's actions or alert the user to IMSI capture.

-EFF developed a system to catch stingrays.
+A number of countermeasures to the StingRay and other devices have been developed.
+One is the existence of crypto phones such as GSMK's Cryptophone, which has a firewall that can identify and thwart the StingRay's actions or alert the user to IMSI capture.
+The EFF itself developed a system to catch Stingrays.
+In a 2023 paper, two university researchers in the US demonstrated simple timing-based approaches to detect Stingray attacks.